DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ## Event handling

-When you work with Grid in the TreeGrid mode, you can use the [API Events of DHTMLX Grid](/category/grid-events/).
+When you work with Grid in the TreeGrid mode, you can use the [API events of DHTMLX Grid](/category/grid-events/).

 You can learn how to work with Grid events in the [related guide](grid/events.md).